-None of the companies involved have measured for dioxin in air emission or residues.
-The European Dioxin Inventory (section on Germany) and UNEP give air emission factors for glass in the range of $0.005 - 0.032 \mu g$ I-TEQ/tonnes of material /Landesumweltamt Nordrhein-Westfalen 1997; UNEP 1999/.
+The European Dioxin Inventory (section on Germany) and UNEP give air emission factors for glass production in the range of 0.005 - 0.032 μg I-TEQ/tonnes of material /Landesumweltamt Nordrhein-Westfalen 1997; UNEP 1999/.
 No emission factors are available with respect to insulation materials and china/ceramics, but it is assumed that the factor for glass reflects the correct order of magnitude also for these materials.
 No figures are available for filter dust from air cleaning operations.
+The dioxin emission to air from production of glass and china and cheramics, is on the basis of these assumptions estimated to be approximately 0.003 - 0.02 g I-TEQ/year.